G. E. L. Owen: Beginnings in England

 Owen's first academic appointment was a research fellowship at Durham University from 1950 to 1953.
 This brief stint saw the preparation of his first scholarly publication, an article on Plato's Timaeus.
 In 1953, he was elected to the newly established lectureship of ancient philosophy at Oxford.
 Although his post was designed to provide teaching on Pre-Socratic philosophy, he also directed regular classes on Plato and Aristotle aimed at graduate students.
 Together with Ryle and their colleague J. L. Austin, he provided a generation of future scholars with a foundation on these two philosophers.
 In addition to his university assignment, he became a fellow of Corpus Christi College in 1958.
 In 1963, he was elevated to a professorship.

 During his time at Oxford, Owen was part of a drive to revive academic collaboration on the philosophy of Aristotle.
 He was one of the founders of the revived Oxford Aristotelian Society, an influential close-reading group.
 Their meetings were attended by a core of leading contemporary philosophers, including W. D. Ross, Martha Kneale and her husband William Kneale.
-His other collaborative project were the Symposia Aristotelica, triennial meetings of international Aristotle scholars initiated by Owen and the Swedish classicist Ingemar Düring.
+His other collaborative project was the Symposia Aristotelica, triennial meetings of international Aristotle scholars initiated by Owen and the Swedish classicist Ingemar Düring.
 He was particularly engaged in organising the 1957 and 1963 editions of the conference, the latter of which was held at Oxford.